Eagle Up Ultra Instructions – Rev. 05/29/21

-We assume that whether runners are moving fast or slow at any given time, all are trying for their best performance.
+1. We assume that whether runners are moving fast or slow at any given time, all are trying for their best performance.
 Faster runners should generally assume that they will have to pass slower runners and walkers on the left.
 The slower runners should stay to right as you would drive down the road.

-You will be sharing the trails with the general public that bikes, runs and walks on these public trails, so please be courteous and careful not to get tangled up with other people who are not part of the event.
+2. You will be sharing the trails with the general public that bikes, runs and walks on these public trails, so please be courteous and careful not to get tangled up with other people who are not part of the event.

-A short portion of the course is on the grass in St. Helena Heritage Park.
+5. A short portion of the course is on the grass in St. Helena Heritage Park.
 Follow the pennant rope and cones as you enter the park from Cherry Street and loop through the campers toward the timing strip.
 This portion will be wet in the early and overnight hours, so pack dry shoes and socks accordingly.

-Runners may not use banned substances as defined by USATF and WADA.
+7. Runners may not use banned substances as defined by USATF and WADA.

-Headphones are now allowed for all competitors.
+9. Headphones are allowed for all competitors.
 All runners may use them as long as they do not impede anyone else’s progress or anyone’s safety.

-Pacing is permitted throughout the race.
+10. Pacing is permitted throughout the race.

 Finishing Your Distance:

 Since this course is an exact 5 miles, if you are running the 50K or 100K you will have to go to the turn-around point on your final lap.
-These will be clearly marked at ½-mile and 1-mile points from the timing strip.
+These will be marked at ½-mile and 1-mile points from the timing strip.
 On your final lap, alert the timers that you are headed to the turn-around point.
 Run to that point, then back the opposite way to cross the timing strip.